The Untouchables, 1987

 The Untouchables location: the bravura shoot-out: Union Station, 210 South Canal Street, Chicago

 The set-piece shootout, with Brian de Palma paying homage to the Odessa Steps sequence from Sergei Eisenstein's silent classic Battleship Potemkin, was staged in Chicago’s imposing Chicago Union Station, 210 South Canal Street,(CTA: Quincy Station; Pink, Brown, Orange and Purple Lines in the Loop).
-The station has been seen in plenty of films, including The Package, My Best Friend’s Wedding and The Sting.
+The station has been seen in plenty of films, including Man Of Steel, My Best Friend’s Wedding, The Sting and The Package.

 The real Eliot Ness, by the way, operated out of Room 308 in the Transportation Building, 608 South Dearborn Street, still standing but now converted into stores and apartments.